 What is HEATPACK

 Is the European effort to develop the next generation of low thermal resistance packages, in particular thanks to the implementation of state-of-the-art diamond based composite materials and disruptive new heat sinking solutions.
-In order to secure a supply chain for packages and ensure the non‐dependence and competitiveness at European level, 9 partners from 7 different countries will collaborate in the frame of HEATPACK.
-Space level reliability of the developed solutions as well as their commercial viability will be demonstrated within the frame of the project.
+In order to secure a supply chain for packages and ensure the non‐dependence and competitiveness at European level, 9 partners from 7 different countries collaborate in HEATPACK.
+Space level reliability of the developed solutions as well as their commercial viability was demonstrated within the frame of the project.
+Now the consortium pushes the developed solutions into the market to address industries thermal dissipation challenges.

 Years of Service